rwdevlead/terraform-codespaces/labs/lab_13_using_terraform_built_in_functions/GITHUB/github.md

 }
 ```

-### 3. Use Min Function for Repository Count
+### 3. View details of the `Min` Function for Repository Count

-The code above already uses the min function to limit the number of repositories to create:
+The code above already uses the `min` function to limit the number of repositories to create:
 ```hcl
 count = min(3, length(var.repository_names))
 ```

-This ensures that no more than 3 repositories are created, even if the variable contains more names.
+This ensures that no more than `3` repositories are created, even if the variable contains more names.

 ### 4. Use Toset Function to Remove Duplicates

-Create a team with unique members:
+Create a tearepo for each unique members by converting the `var.team_members` **list** to a **set**:

 ```hcl
 # Use toset function to remove duplicates from team members list